 The last element you’ll see when you scroll to the bottom of the page is a big, scary form complete with credit card field.
 Forms with credit card fields are the highest friction element there is, and with two other CTAs on the page, it may make more sense to put this on a following page.
 Then again, the team at FabFitFun may have data to show otherwise.
 (Remember: popular practices aren’t always best practices.)

-One popular practice that is worth following: remove outbound links from the header and footer of your page.
+One popular practice that is worth following: remove outbound links from the header and footer of your subscription box post-click landing page.
 FabFitFun did a great job in the header, but through links in the footer, visitors to this page will be able to escape easily.

 Outside of that, the headline does an okay job of conveying benefits to the prospect.
 Not only will you look, feel, and smell your best with Dollar Shave Club, but you’ll do so easily, too.